'Diamond' cancer research

 ‘They are biocompatible and cheap enough to be considered for use as sensors inside the body.
 Some cancer treatments require monitoring of the blood and diamonds show promise as a sensor for helping deliver chemotherapy more effectively.’

-The film’s directors, Stephen Scoglio and Jasmine Funnell, came up with the concept for ‘Diamonds on the Inside’ after hearing Dr Hoxley speak about his work in La Trobe University’s ‘Big FAT Ideas’ series.
+The film’s directors, Stephen Scoglio and Jasmine Funnell, came up with the concept for ‘Diamonds on the Inside’ after hearing Dr Hoxley speak about his work in La Trobe University’s ‘’ series.

 Mr Scoglio said he hoped the exposure gained by the film would help Dr Hoxley’s research advance to more final stages.